peter-bread/2023-AIAREnhancedTech/mock-up/problems-solutions.md

 SwiftUI's live previews are a powerful feature for real-time UI design and development.
 However, they can sometimes be buggy or fail to refresh properly, requiring me to restart Xcode or clean your build folder.

 #### 2. Integration with Existing Codebases:
+When adding SwiftUI to an existing UIKit or AppKit project, I encounter challenges in integrating the two frameworks seamlessly, especially around data sharing and event handling.

 ### Solution